Ninjago: Masters of Spinjitzu pilot episodes: Launch

 The television series was designed to launch the Lego Ninjago product line, which runs alongside the series.
 It was originally planned as a three-year project that was intended to end after the second season.
-However, due to its popularity and success in the first year, the series was continued indefinitely and has been in production ever since.
+However, due to its popularity and success in the first year, the Lego Ninjago brand was continued indefinitely and has been in production ever since.
+The series was eventually replaced in 2023 by a new series titled Dragons Rising.

-Plot
+Synopsis

-"Long before time had a name", the First Spinjitzu Master created the realm of Ninjago using the four Golden Weapons of Spinjitzu: the Scythe of Quakes, the Shurikens of Ice, the Nunchucks of Lightning and the Sword of Fire.
+"Long before time had a name", the First Spinjitzu Master created the realm of Ninjago using the four Golden Weapons of Spinjitzu.
 Before he passed, his two sons swore to protect the weapons from evil, but the older brother, Garmadon, was consumed by darkness and aimed to wield all four weapons so that he could recreate Ninjago in his own image.
 In the ensuing battle between brothers, the younger brother Wu cast Garmadon down to the Underworld and hid the weapons across Ninjago, placing a dragon to guard each hiding spot.

-In anticipation of Garmadon's return, Sensei Wu seeks out four talented young teenagers to master the art of Spinjitzu and find the Golden Weapons before Garmadon and his Skulkin Army can claim them.
-Wu recruits Kai, a young blacksmith and trains him to become a ninja at the Monastery of Spinjitzu.
-There he meets three other ninja: Cole, Jay, and Zane.
-The ninja team up to find the four Golden Weapons and save Kai's sister, Nya, who has been kidnapped by the Skulkin.
-They find the Scythe of Quakes at the Caves of Despair, learning spinjitzu along the way.
-They then find the Shurikens of Ice and the Nunchucks of Lightning, confronting each dragon in the process.
-That night Kai retrieves the Sword of Fire from the Fire Temple, and frees his sister, but is confronted by the shadow of Garmadon.
-Although Wu arrives at the temple and fights off his brother's shadow, the Skulkin ambush Cole, Jay and Zane and steal the other three Golden Weapons.

-Sensei Wu decides to enter the Underworld with the Sword of Fire, believing that this is the only way to stop Garmadon.
-The ninja follow him by crossing between realms on the backs of the dragons, who agree to help them.
-In the Underworld, Samukai, the Skulkin leader, attacks Wu but the ninja use Spinjitzu to create a Tornado of Creation, which defeats the skulkin.
-Samukai picks up the four Golden Weapons, but they are too powerful to be held together and they destroy him.
-This creates a portal for Garmadon to use to escape from the Underworld.
-Back in Ninjago, the ninja celebrate their temporary victory, with the expectation that Garmadon will soon return.
+Sensei Wu found four teenage ninja to find the Golden Weapons to save Ninjago from Garmadon and his Skulkin army.